 The four general groups of stainless steel are austenitic, ferritic, duplex, and martensitic.

-As the most frequently used type, austenitic stainless steels possess high chromium and nickel.
+As the most frequently used type, austenitic stainless steels possess high chromium and nickel content.
 Their weldability, strength, and corrosion resistance make them a metal used both for household kitchen cutlery and structural components in the aerospace industry.
 Unlike ferritic types, austenitic stainless steels are not magnetic.

 An often magnetic, low nickel material with good corrosion resistance, ferritic stainless steels are a popular material for indoor applications.
 They are commonly chosen for their resistance to stress corrosion and cracking, particularly in situations that require contact with other corrosive materials.
 These uses include cookware and car components.
 Ferritic stainless steel’s cost effectiveness and decreased malleability differentiate them from austenitic types.